twaisu/AI-Datasets/README.md

-# AI-Dataset
+# AI-Datasets
-Public Datasets for AI training
+Public Challenges and Datasets for AI training